 On our way down the narrow pathway we were behind a group of brits who were not having a great time.

 Like this is ever going to come up again.

 We got back to the main part of the mountain and decided we’d had enough.
-We walked back down to the street to collect our bikes and fulfill our side of the bargain.
-On our way there, we passed a bunch of identical souvenir shops and they all had scooters parked in front of them.
+We returned to collect our bikes and fulfill our side of the bargain.
+On our way, we passed a bunch of identical souvenir shops and they all had scooters parked in front of them.
 These crafty bastards.
 Dong to donuts they all got together and convinced the park to ban scooter parking.
 We got to our shop and said hey to the nice ladies.
 They showed us around the store.
 Lots of little carvings of turtles and elephants and fish and the like.
 Some chess sets, some polished orbs.
 Buddhas.
 I had my lady open a case and show me some animals while Joe wandered off with the other one.
-I picked out a little blue elephants and a moonstone turtle.
+I picked out a little blue elephant and a moonstone turtle.

 “These are nice.
 I’ll take these.”
 I told her.
 “Say how much are these anyway?”